In recent weeks, I have been visiting a sick relative in hospital.

 - Add flour, cardamom and ginger, stir well.

 - Roll mixture into teaspoon size balls and place on lined baking tray.

 - Allow to cool for 5 minutes, then while still warm, roll each biscuit in icing sugar.

-For further information on Chinese Medicine contact Dr Sarah George (Acupuncture).
-Sarah is a practitioner of acupuncture (AHPRA registered), massage therapy and natural health at her Broadbeach clinic and is the Chinese Medicine Senior Lecturer at the Endeavour College of Natural Health Gold Coast campus.
+To book an appointment at the clinic or further information on Chinese Medicine contact Dr Sarah George (Acupuncture).
+Sarah is a practitioner of acupuncture (AHPRA registered), massage therapy and natural health.